Guidance on Student Gatherings & Events

 The COVID-19 Risk Assessment Group continues to assess the current health risks to the on-campus community and will make suggested operational adjustments as needed.

-Public Health Guidance During In-Person Events
+Public Health Guidance During In-Person Gatherings & Events

 In all cases, in-person event organizers and all attendees must follow individual public health guidance issued by Reed and comply with federal, state, and local COVID-19 public health protocols.

 Student Engagement staff are available by appointment to Reed students, staff and faculty.
 Please contact our staff for assistance.